This Egg Free, Dairy Free Chicken Pot Pie will make two large pot pies, and is absolutely perfect for those with dairy and egg allergies!

 You will know the pie is done when the crust is golden brown and the filling is bubbling a bit.

 A few notes, I use a LOT of thyme for these pies, it really reminds me of how my mother made them growing up, you can certainly scale back if you prefer.
+The longer you let the pie cool after coming out of the oven, the better the slices will hold together.

-If you love this Dairy Free Chicken Pot Pie recipe as much as we do, please leave me a 5-star review below and help me share this recipe on Facebook, Twitter and Pinterest!
+If you love this Egg Free, Dairy Free Chicken Pot Pie recipe as much as we do, please leave me a 5-star review below and help me share this recipe on Facebook, Twitter and Pinterest!

 If you do make the recipe, I hope you’ll share that you tried it on Pinterest!
 I love it SO MUCH when readers share their feedback!